Sproat Lake and Area (Area "D") Official Community Plan Update

 For Sproat Lake and Area, we are seeking your input on a variety of topics such as housing, climate change, transportation, community growth, and more.
 You can help shape the future of Sproat Lake and Area by sharing any idea!
 Feel free to highlight your thoughts on specific locations within the community.

-The survey will be open until the end of the day on June 1, 2025.
+Any and all input is appreciated, so please answer any of the questions you like.
+This questionnaire will be open until the end of the day on May 24, 2026.
 Paper copies are available at the ACRD office, 3008 Fifth Avenue, Port Alberni.

-The personal information collected in this survey is collected in accordance with Section 26 (c, d, e) of the Freedom of Information and Protection of Privacy Act (FOIPPA) for the purposes of consideration regarding the Alberni-Clayoquot Regional District Sproat Lake and Area Official Community Plan Update Project only.
+The personal information collected in this survey is collected in accordance with Section 26 (c, d, e) of the Freedom of Information and Protection of Privacy Act (FOIPPA) for the purposes of consideration regarding the Alberni-Clayoquot Regional District Sproat Lake and Area Ocial Community Plan Update Project only.
 Direct any questions about the collection, use and disclosure of this information to foi@acrd.bc.ca.